eNMS-automation/eNMS/docs/services/service_system.rst

 The rules for the auto-generation of service forms are the following:
   - A String, Integer or Float property is by default displayed as a text area.
 However, if the service class has another property which name is ``<property_name>_values``, eNMS will generate a drop-down list to choose a value from instead.
 In the aforementioned example, ``operating_system`` is a String column that will be displayed as a text area in the web UI.
 On the other hand, ``vendor`` is a String column and the class has a ``vendor_values`` property that contains a list of possible values: the ``vendor`` property will be displayed as a (single-selection) drop-down list.
-  - A Boolean property is displayed as a tick box.
+  - A Boolean property is displayed as a checkbox.
   - A MutableList property is displayed as a multi-selection list.
 It must have an associated "_values" property containing the list of values that can be selected.
   - A MutableDict property is displayed as a text area.
 You can write a dictionnary in that text area: it will be converted to an actual python dictionnary.